nezanuha/markdown-text-editor/README.md

-# markdownEditor Plugin Documentation
+# MarkdownEditor Plugin Documentation

-This document explains how to use the **markdownEditor Plugin**, a customizable, reusable markdown editor with toolbar functionality that allows options like **bold** and **italic** formatting.
+This document explains how to use the **MarkdownEditor Plugin**, a customizable, reusable markdown editor with toolbar functionality that allows options like **bold** and **italic** formatting.
 Users can dynamically set which tools to display and in what order.
 The plugin is built with Tailwind CSS for styling and provides easy integration into any project.

 ## Table of Contents
 - [Installation](#installation)